Tiskiel/Tiskiel/README.md

 - 👋 Hi, I’m @Tiskiel
 - 👀 I’m interested in programmation, gaming and nature
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently work to laravel and react

 <!---